TadeasBartos/project-volby2025-pbix/README.md

 INPUT: political parties to compare.
 Year and city borough for detailed comparison.

 OUTPUT (for each party):
-- 3 card vizuals displaying ranking, number of votes and percentage;
+- three card vizuals displaying ranking, number of votes and percentage;
 - bar chart representing overall party popularity over all elected years;
 - map vizual displaying borough in unified color range (<10% red; 10% - 20% yellow; >30% green);
 - detailed analysis on the bottom with card vizuals of vote count and ranking.